 7. Due Diligence

-• The review of the accuracy of financial figures and any adjustments made to the valuation of the company.
+• Review of the accuracy of financial figures and any adjustments made to the valuation of the company.

 • Evaluation of the corporate aspects of the company's liabilities, assets, licences, insurance, customers, contracts, data protection, industrial and intellectual property, and more.